nmlgc/ReC98/Research/Borland C++ decompilation.md

       // Second declaration of [v].
 Even though it's assigned to the same stack
       // offset, the second `PUSH c` call will still be emitted separately.
       // Thus, jump optimization only reuses the `CALL use` instruction.
-      // Move the `int v;` declaraion to the beginning of the function to avoid
+      // Move the `int v;` declaration to the beginning of the function to
-      // this.
+      // avoid this.
       int v = set_v();
       use(v);
   }